Jonas Steponavičius: World War II

 During the German occupation of Lithuania during World War II, Steponavičius sympathized with the German regime.
 He briefly served as the burgomaster of Utena before returning to Zarasai where he worked as a teacher from September 1942 to May 1943.
-In early 1943, he was appointed as governor of the Zarasai district of the Reichskommissariat Ostland.
+In early 1943, he was appointed as governor of the Zarasai district of the Generalbezirk Litauen.
 In this capacity, he participated in the All Lithuanian Conference of 5 April 1943.
 The conference, called by Petras Kubiliūnas, adopted a resolution encouraging Lithuanians to cooperate with the Germans and their efforts of raising a Lithuanian Waffen-SS legion.
-Steponavičius supported the Lithuanian Freedom Army which was preparing for an armed fight against the Red Army.
+Steponavičius supported the Lithuanian Liberty Army which was preparing for an armed fight against the Red Army.

 On 7 July 1944, Steponavičius with a group of armed men left Zarasai towards Samogitia.
 The group stopped near the Pievėnai village where Lithuanians decided to organize the Fatherland Defense Force.
 Steponavičius was a vocal supporter of organizing the unit and joining the Wehrmacht and opposed calls for guerrilla warfare.
 He was elected political advisor to the unit and helped establishing contacts with Hellmuth Mäder, officer in the 9th Army who promised weapons and uniforms.
 The unit suffered losses near Seda on 7 October 1944 and disintegrated soon after.
 Many of the men, including Steponavičius, retreated to Germany.
 He later compiled a list of men who fought and were killed near Seda.

 He worked in a textile factory in Krnov (Jägerndorf), and as a farm hand and metal-worker near Wangen im Allgäu.
 After a brief illness, he died in Wangen im Allgäu on 8 December 1947 and was buried in the Saint Wolfgang Cemetery.